Early years’ special educational needs and disabilities (SEND) inclusion funding (SENIF)

 Early years funding and referral pathways

-Early years settings can also apply for SEN Inclusion Funding (SENIF) for children in their care, that can be used to enhance the setting and support them in developing staff skills, including strategies that can support individual children's needs and learning.
+Early years settings can apply for SEN inclusion funding (SENIF) for children in their care, that can be used to enhance the setting and support them in developing staff skills, including strategies that can support individual children's needs and learning.

 This additional support is used to enhance the ordinarily available resources in place within the setting.
 The setting must evidence how best they plan to use their resources to support the progress of children they have applied for.
 Any additional support awarded is intended to enable early years settings to meet the needs of children with additional or special educational needs and disability, keeping within the principles of the Special Educational Needs and Disability (SEND) Code of Practice.